mpg-tomoya-komiyama/sassruist/README.md

 # Sassruist
-Sassruist is the evil Sass/Scss ampersand slayer.
+Sassruist is the evil Scss ampersand slayer.

 ## Unimplemented
 ### Only Scss